rob-foulkrod/Frontier-Hack-Event/index.md

 Welcome to the **WWL Frontier Hack Event**!

-This workshop is about exploring how AI can help us tackle real challenges at work.
+This Hack Event  is about exploring how AI can help us tackle real challenges at work.

 You’ll collaborate with your team to define a problem, brainstorm solutions, and craft a solution — with the help of your Table Coach and AI.